mumbleskates/bilrost/README.md

 (*The main area of potential incompatibility is with the representation of signaling vs. quiet NaN floating point values; see `f64::to_bits()`.)

-#### Bilrost is *not...*

-Bilrost does *not* have a robust reflection ecosystem.
-It does not (yet) have an intermediate schema language like protobuf does, nor implementations for very many languages, nor RPC framework support, nor an independent validation framework.
-These things are possible, they just don't exist yet.

-### Values and Encodings

-Bilrost's basic unit of encoding is the message.
-Bilrost messages may have zero or more fields, which each bear a corresponding numeric tag and are assigned an encoder which determines how it is read and written from raw bytes.

 #### Expedient vs. Distinguished Encoding